kit-data-manager/webpage/index.markdown

 background="assets/images/metadata.jpg"
 title="MetaStore"
 subtitle="Metadata - for sure"
-content="MetaStore is a research data repository service for managing formally quality-controlled metadata documents based on JSON or XML."
+content="MetaStore is a research data repository service storing metadata documents and schemas.
+By associating each document with a schema and validating it, quality and consistency are maintained.
+Supports JSON and XML."
 %}

 {% include card.html tags="restful"